Federal and State Protections

 36-60 inches (90-152 cm)

 Record size: 74.5 in.
 (189.2 cm)

-The Timber Rattlesnake; also called the Canebrake Rattlesnake in the coastal south, is a large-bodies species of rattlesnake found in a variety of habitats.
+The Timber Rattlesnake; also called the Canebrake Rattlesnake in the coastal south, is a large-bodied species of rattlesnake found in a variety of habitats.
 Most often it is found in hardwood hillsides, mountain valleys, forest edges, but southern populations may also occupy cypress swamps, barrier islands, and pine thickets.
 It is also highly variable across its range, with individuals coming in shades of black, tan, brown gray and even pinkish-lavender in parts of Georgia and Florida.

 Squirrels make up the majority of prey, especially in southeastern sections of their range, but they will target and eat a wide variety of mammalian prey, and even ground-nesting birds such as quail.

 This species is particularly vulnerable to road development, as individuals are often killed crossing roads at dawn and dusk.
 In northern or montane populations, individuals that avoid roads often end up being cut-off from critical hunting habitat or hibernacula.